RicoAntonioFelix/ATM-SIMULATOR/README.md

 ATM Simulation Application

-*Created as a small project while learning the Python Programming Language (not of much importance).
+*Created as a small project while learning the Python Programming Language.